 Submitting your records to us couldn’t be easier and we are still happy to receive them even if the recorder spreadsheet wasn’t used.
 Records can be sent to us directly, or get in touch to find out how we can assist.
 Our contact details are here.

 – building blocks

-Sound data management underpins what LRCs do for a living as much as any other function.
+Sound data management underpins what LERCs do for a living as much as any other function.
 Whatever its original source, a good record requires four essential elements – the recorder’s name, species name, location, and date of the recording…who, what, where, when.

-LRCs add value to data.
+LERCs add value to data.
 Collating it allows us to identify important sites and build a picture over time.
 We annotate the data with European, national and local protected and notable information (European protected species to local Biodiversity Action Plan species, rare plant registers for an area, as examples).
 We believe this assists you in understanding what is locally important and if there is a change in wildlife legislation or local importance.
-In turn, this helps you fulfil your client’s ecological data needs.
+In turn, this helps you fulfill your client’s ecological data needs.